|

 partner in the ring, with Michael managing, and the team was born.
 And,

 they went on to become true Super Stars in the business.
+At this point, I am saying

 things that are strictly "my opinion" and "observation."
 I am not saying